dcastil/tailwind-merge/docs/changelog/v1-to-v2-migration.md

 If you aren't using any custom groups, there is nothing you need to do to upgrade.

-If you use any custom group or theme IDs in your tailwind-merge config, pass them as generic arguments to `extendTailwindMerge`.
+If you use any custom class group or theme group IDs in your tailwind-merge config, pass them as generic arguments to `extendTailwindMerge`.

 ```diff
   import { extendTailwindMerge } from 'tailwind-merge'